- Red Stripe: Emergency Ambulance — white body, min 3 crew, advanced life support equipment.

 - Body Color: White, with a red phosphorescent and microprismatic reflective stripe.
 [1]

-- Crew: Minimum three persons: one physician, paramedic, or EMT who has completed Ministry-mandated module training, plus one additional health worker, plus one driver.
-[1][3]
+- Crew: Minimum three persons: one physician or paramedic (associate-degree), or an EMT who has completed Ministry-mandated module training, plus one additional health worker, plus one driver.
+[1]

-- Equipment: Defibrillator, ventilator, ECG, emergency delivery kit, burn kits, trauma equipment — advanced life support tools comparable to ICU conditions.
+- Equipment: Defibrillator, ventilator, ECG, emergency delivery kit, burn kits, trauma equipment — advanced life support tools comparable to Intensive Care Unit (ICU) conditions.
 [1][2]

-- Use Cases: Life-threatening emergencies such as heart attacks, severe traffic accidents, stroke, and respiratory arrest.
+- Use Cases: Life-threatening emergencies such as heart attacks, severe traffic accidents, stroke, and respiratory arrest; the emergency ambulance is designed for on-scene intervention and stabilization.
+[1]

-The ICU ambulance is a specialized red-striped ambulance type designed for transporting patients who require advanced monitoring and treatment during transit.
+The Intensive Care Unit (ICU) ambulance is a specialized red-striped ambulance type designed for transporting patients who require advanced monitoring and treatment during transit.
 [1]

 Vehicle Features: